 Create Kafka action

-To send PubNub data into Kafka, you must first configure your Kafka environment and the Kafka action in Admin Portal section.
+To send PubNub data to Kafka, first configure your Kafka environment and then create a Kafka Action in the Admin Portal.

 Receive Kafka events in PubNub

-Apart from streaming PubNub events to Kafka through Kafka Action, PubNub lets you receive Kafka events in PubNub.
-For more details, read about PubNub Kafka Sink Connector.
+Besides streaming PubNub events to Kafka using a Kafka Action, you can also receive Kafka events in PubNub.
+See the PubNub Kafka Sink Connector.

 Existing Kafka cluster

-You will need the following information to configure Events & Actions to connect to an Apache Kafka event streaming platform.
+You need the following information to connect Events & Actions to Apache Kafka:

 • Topic and key